mirjunaid26/mirjunaid26.github.io/docs/tutorial-basics/apptainers.md

 HOME_URL="https://alpinelinux.org/"
 BUG_REPORT_URL="https://gitlab.alpinelinux.org/alpine/aports/-/issues"

+Try whoami, hostname, id by entering the container and then on your system.
+You're the same user inside the container as you are outside the container.
+It makes reading and writing files from the host system easier.

 ## Most people want to use containers because they have applications which they don't have installed on the host system and don't want to install on the host system because of some reason and they want to have quick and easy access to them.